 The Wolfson Institute of Population Health is a new interdisciplinary institute within Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
-This new institute was formed in 2021, bringing together the former Institute for Population Health Sciences and the Wolfson Institute for Preventative Medicine.
-We deliver world class research and education to drive health system change to improve the health of local, national and global populations.
+We deliver world-class research and education to drive health system change to improve the health of local, national and global populations.

 Our Institute provides a friendly, stimulating, interdisciplinary research environment with an excellent track record in research income and high-impact publications.
-Our Institute has recently joined the prestigious NIHR School for Primary Care Resarch, is host to the Translational Research Unit of the MRC Asthma UK Centre in Allergic Mechanisms of Asthma, and hosts a WHO Collaborating Centre for Social and Community Psychiatry.
+Our Institute has recently joined the prestigious NIHR School for Primary Care Research, is host to the Translational Research Unit of the MRC Asthma UK Centre in Allergic Mechanisms of Asthma, and hosts a WHO Collaborating Centre for Social and Community Psychiatry.
 Research within the Institute spans a broad range of clinical areas and academic disciplines, including asthma, COPD, cancer, TB, HIV, type 2 diabetes, mental health, multimorbidity, public and global health, women's health, personalised medicine, polypharmacy, multimorbidity, translational genomics, and health data science.